 What’s the Most Difficult Time for MLs?

-The majority of MLs shared that the most difficult times during the first few weeks of school were the following.
+Most MLs shared the most difficult times during the first few weeks of school.
 The bus rides to and from school, lunchtime, and after school.
 Several MLs felt that by the time their bus arrived at school, they had shut down emotionally and could not focus on learning.
 Lunch and after-school time amplified and affirmed the same feelings.
-While the language barrier was a huge frustration, feeling isolated was a much more difficult emotional challenge.
+While the language barrier was frustrating, feeling isolated was a more complex emotional challenge.

 Provide a Buddy